determined-ai/determined/examples/custom_searcher/local_search/README.md

 2. Run the following command to start the local search runner `python run_experiment.py`.

 ## Result
-LocalSearchRunner and your SearchMethod run on your local machine, while the experiment is started on a Determined cluster.
+LocalSearchRunner executes the custom SearchMethod on your local machine, while the multi-trial experiment for hyperparameter search is started on a Determined cluster.
-LocalSearchRunner handles the communication between your custom SearchMethod and the experiment.
+LocalSearchRunner handles the communication between the custom SearchMethod and the experiment.